Language selection

 This Act requires that the head of every government institution, whose activities include producing, purchasing or distributing goods in Canada, or elsewhere, submit an annual report to the Minister of Public Safety on, or before, May 31 of each year.

-This report includes a summary of steps taken by the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC or Centre) to prevent or reduce the risk that forced labour or child labour in supply chains during fiscal year 2023–24.
+This report includes a summary of steps taken by FINTRAC to prevent or reduce the risk of forced labour or child labour in supply chains during fiscal year 2024–25.

 Structure, activities and supply chains